Authentication

 https://login.open-cosmos.com/authorize?response_type=token&client_id=<client_id>&redirect_uri=<redirect_uri>&audience=https%3A%2F%2Fbeeapp.open-cosmos.com

-After login, the browser is redirected to redirect_uri with the access token in the URL fragment, for example:
+After login, the browser is redirected to your redirect_uri with the token in the URL fragment:

 https://<redirect_uri>#access_token=<token>&token_type=Bearer&expires_in=86400

-Use the returned access_token as the bearer token for API requests.
+Use the access_token value as the bearer token in API requests.

 Where to Next